 Magic of Praise and Feedback

-7 rules for growth mindset and how to set your mind on the right track
+7 rules for a growth mindset and how to set your mind on the right track

 - Believe that intelligence can be developed.